CrowdStrike Falcon Alternatives

 Migration steps

-5. Cancel CrowdStrike once Sophos covers EDR program.
+5. Cancel the CrowdStrike Falcon contract once Sophos covers the EDR program.

 Paid plans from $3.00/mo